-Its active principle, artemisinin, was identified at the beginning of the 1970s and quickly became the key compound in medicines currently used to treat malaria.
-Highlighted more recently, artemisinin’s anti-cancer, anti-inflammatory and immunomodulatory benefits are attracting keen interest among the scientific community.
+Its active principle, artemisinin, was identified at the beginning of the 1970s and quickly became the key compound in malaria medicines.
+Highlighted more recently, artemisinin’s anti-inflammatory and immunomodulatory benefits are attracting keen interest among the scientific community.

-A crucial plant in Far Eastern pharmacopoeia
+A crucial plant in Far Eastern Pharmacopeia

 Sweet wormwood, or to give it its Latin and Chinese names, Artemisia annua and qing hao, is a glabrous and highly aromatic plant belonging to the large Asteraceae family.
-Originating from Asia (before spreading to Europe and Africa), it has been an important component of Chinese herbalism for more than 2,000 years.
+Originating from Asia – before spreading to Europe and Africa – it has been an important component of Chinese herbalism for more than 2,000 years.
 It was traditionally consumed in the form of a decoction, to combat fevers and parasitic infections, and more specifically, to get rid of malaria.

-Nobel prize awarded for the discovery of artemisinin
+Nobel Prize Awarded for the Discovery of Artemisinin

 How does this sesquiterpene lactone work in the body?

 Artemisinin also has a significant effect against helminths, the term for worm-like parasites, the best-known of which is tapeworm.
 Did you know that 1.5 billion people are infected with soil-transmitted helminths globally?
-A study from 2018 confirmed that “artemisinin (ART) and its derivatives are potentially effective medicines for treating various helminthic diseases important for public health”.
-The study was conducted on a wide range of helminths:
+A study from 2018 confirmed that artemisinin (ART) and its derivatives are potentially effective at combating various helminthic conditions.

-Nematodes (Toxocara canis, Trichinella spiralis, Haemonchus contortus, Meloidogyne spp., Globodera rostochiensis and Xiphinema index).
+- Nematodes (Toxocara canis, Trichinella spiralis, Haemonchus contortus, Meloidogyne spp., Globodera rostochiensis, and Xiphinema index).

-Cestodes (Echinococcus spp. and Taenia crassiceps).
+- Cestodes (Echinococcus spp. and Taenia crassiceps).

-Trematodes (Echinostoma spp., Fasciola Clonorchis sinensis, Opisthorchis viverrini, Paragonimus westermani, Heterophyes heterophyes and Paramphistomum microbothrium).
+- Trematodes (Echinostoma spp., Fasciola Clonorchis sinensis, Opisthorchis viverrini, Paragonimus westermani, Heterophyes heterophyes, and Paramphistomum microbothrium).

-And parasites monogenea (Dactylogyrus and Gyrodactylus).(6)
+- And parasites monogenea (Dactylogyrus and Gyrodactylus).